-- Welcome email: Sent after completing a user registration at a specific site.
+- Welcome Email: Sent after completing a user registration on a specific site.

-- Added by administrator: Sent once the administrator created the user manually.
+- Added by Admin: Submitted once the administrator created the user manually.

-- Confirmation: Sent once the user was confirmed and activated.
+- Awaiting Confirmation: Sent once the user was confirmed and activated.

-- Waiting for approval: Sent once the user has been confirmed, but you must wait for manual activation from an administrator.
+- Confirmation: Sent once the user is confirmed, but you must wait for manual activation from an administrator.